There are two versions of LivePerson's NLU engine:

 - Supports a maximum of 40 training phrases per intent.
 If you add more than 40, only the first 40 are used.

 - Supports a maximum of 20 positive learnings per Knowledge Base article.
 If you add more than 20, only the first 20 are used.
-There is no limit on the number of negative learnings; however, see the best practices discussed here.
+There is no limit on the number of negative learnings; however, see these best practices.

 - Doesn't require the model to be trained.